bordalix/taproot-bitcoinjs-nigiri/README.md

 >
 > Plan 9: $home/nigiri

+### Docker

+If you don't have it, [install Docker](https://docs.docker.com/desktop/).

 Lauch Docker daemon (Mac OSX)

 ```
 $ open -a Docker
 ```

-You may want to Manage Docker as a non-root user
+You may want to [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)

-If you don't have it, [install Docker](https://docs.docker.com/desktop/).

 Close and reopen your terminal, then start Bitcoin